ATS Betting – Understanding How to Bet Against the Spread

 Both ATS (against the spread) and negative spread betting are common terms in sports betting.
 However, they stand for different aspects of the betting process.
 Let’s take a look at some of the major differences:

 • Focus: While ATS betting covers both the favorite and the underdog teams with equal spreads, negative spread betting focuses only on the top-choice team.
-Let’s explore the example from above, where the spread is LA Lakers (-5.5) and Boston Celtics (+5.5).
-In ATS, betting on the Lakers means they have to win by at least 6 points.
-Similarly, betting on the Celtics would mean they can either win the game or lose by no more than 5 points.
-Now, in negative spread betting, the Lakers should win by 6 points or more for the bet to win.
+Let’s explore the example from above, where the spread is the LA Lakers (-5.5) and Boston Celtics (+5.5).
+In ATS, betting on the Lakers means they need to win the game by at least 6 points.
+Conversely, betting on the Celtics (+5.5) would mean they can either win the game outright or lose by no more than 5 points for you to collect.

 • Betting strategy: ATS betting is more flexible in terms of betting on the underdog team to perform within a given margin, while a negative spread requires the favorite to beat the spread.